The Gospel of Barnabas

 Can we know anything for sure about this work?
-Of course we do!
+Of course we can!

-- The 'Gospel' establishes the Jubilee celebration every hundred years.
+- This "Gospel" establishes the Jubilee celebration every hundred years.
 This indicates that it may have been written between 1330 and 1343, the only time when it was determined to celebrate the Jubilee every 100 years instead of the traditional 50 years.
 This happened in Boniface VIII times (Lonsdale Ragg, "Dante and the, Gospel of Barnabas", in: Modern Language Review 3/1907, p.
 164).

 Where and when was it written?

 · Chapter 119 speaks of sugar.
-But sugar did not reach the Mediterranean culture but by the Arabs, and after the seventh century.
+But sugar did not reach the Mediterranean culture until the Arabs, and after the seventh century.

-· In chapter 54 speaks of the "minute" as a fraction of a denarius of gold.
+· Chapter 54 speaks of the "minute" as a fraction of a denarius of gold.
 In the Roman Empire the denarius was of silver, while the gold minute was a currency used in Spain, centuries later.

 · In the description of the day of the last judgment of chapter 121, a notary is seen when taking minutes, a habit that did not appear until the Middle Age.

-· Chapter 152 mentions barrels of wine, when until the fourth century, wineskins were used and barrels were used first in Italy...
+· Chapter 152 mentions barrels of wine, when wineskins were used until the fourth century and barrels were used first in Italy.

-· Many of the OT quotes are from the Vulgate of the fourth century, and as we said before quotes of Dante appear in Chapters 60, 78, 106, 135 and 217.
+· Many of the OT quotes are from the Vulgate of the fourth century, and as previously mentioned, quotes of Dante appear in Chapters 60, 78, 106, 135 and 217.